zehengl/django-survey/readme.md

 `python manage.py generatetexconf -h`, it will create the default skeleton for every survey and question.

-## Getting started as a contributor
+# Contributing as a developper

+## Development environement

 You may want to use a virtualenv for python 2.7 or 3+ :